An ode to the pioneer of typographic brilliance Karl Gerstner

-Gerstner studied design at Allgemeine Gewerbschule in Basel under Emil Ruder.
+Born on the 2nd of July, 1930 in Basel, Switzerland Gerstner studied design at Allgemeine Gewerbschule in Basel under Emil Ruder.
 As a young man, Gerstner completed an apprenticeship as a typographer.
 He set up his own graphic design studio in 1949, and by 1963 he had partnered with Markus Kutter, a writer and editor, to form the agency Gerstner + Kutter which then became GGK with the addition of architect Paul Gredinger.

 “He also proposed what he called Integral Typography which extended on Max Bill’s typographic ideas.
 A message in the form of text can convey a meaning or some information, however, when typography is used in an informed manner, Gerstner felt that it could greatly contribute to the connection between the words and the actual meaning.
 Gerstner saw typography as a way to express a whole greater than the sum of words and meanings.
 For example, the large headline in one of his Citroën advertisements stated ‘Don’t buy this car’ which was followed with ‘if you don’t expect something out of the ordinary in a car’ in smaller type.
 While this may seem commonplace or trite today, Gerstner + Kutter trailblazed the clever use of type to make a point.
 In other words, Gerstner knew that the aesthetics of typography can aid the communication of ideas and information and that was the foundation of Integral Typography”.

 In 1962 his design of quarterly magazine Capital, a publication bold enough to put the ideas of economics into a human perspective, was clear and aesthetically pleasing.
 For Capital, Gerstner developed a complex grid which allowed rapid, creative and consistent layouts like a mathematical art form of some kind.

 Gerstner’s best-known work includes his book ′Programme Entwerfen′, published in 1963 – containing four essays, in which he explains the basic principles of his design method.
 Instead of setting out step-by-step formulas, the book provides a universal system for developing individual solutions, anticipating technological developments at the very beginning of the computer age.

 His corporate identities for such companies as Swissair, Burda and Langenscheidt, his attempts at optically distorting television images with lenses made of Plexiglas (one of his many visual experiments back in 1964) and his work as a world-wide identity consultant and designer for IBM, are some traces of his legacy that will keep designers eternally inspired.
-Karl Gerstner epitomized the excellency of Swiss graphic design and the beauty of precision like none other - before or after him.
+Karl Gerstner epitomized the excellence of Swiss graphic design and the beauty of precision like none other - before or after him.

-The Art Director’s Club New York nominated him for its “Hall of Fame”, and the Art Directors Club Germany made him an honorary member in 1992.
-In 2012, he was awarded the “Grand Prix Design” by the Federal Office of Culture for producing among “the most important exponents of modern commercial graphic design in Switzerland”.
+The Art Director’s Club New York nominated him for its Hall of Fame, and the Art Directors Club Germany made him an honorary member in 1992.
+In 2012, Gerstner was awarded the Grand Prix Design by the Federal Office of Culture for producing among “the most important exponents of modern commercial graphic design in Switzerland”.

 “Just as [Friedrich] Dürrenmatt disguised literature as detective stories, so I created everyday art without forcing people into museums,” Gerstner once said, looking back on his years as a graphic designer.

 His earlier body of work, and no doubt a big part of his legacy, has been housed in the Graphics collection at the Swiss National Library since 2006.
-Furthermore the Swiss Confederation honored Karl Gerstner for his pioneering role in graphic design – a phenomenon whose influence has extended far beyond Switzerland.
+Furthermore, the Swiss Confederation honored Karl Gerstner for his pioneering role in graphic design – a phenomenon whose influence has extended far beyond Switzerland.